-Stem cell meniscus repair & knee cartilage repair costs vary depending on the type of treatment you’re seeking.
+Stem cell meniscus repair & knee cartilage repair costs vary depending on the type of stem cell therapy for knees treatment you’re seeking.
 Every year there are over 600,000 Americans have knee replacement surgery, and that number is expected to rise to 3 million by 2030.

 Yes, you read that correct, 3 million.